 The font should be legible, clear, and easily read across all platforms and digital devices.

-The typography allows you to create a unique style that speaks to your customer base and communicates the values of your business timelessly.
+The typography allows you to create a unique style that speaks to your customer base and communicates your business’s values timelessly.
 When you choose the perfect typeface for your brand, ensure that customers recognise, identify, and recall its uniqueness among competitors.

-While many brands go for readily available typography, Resorts World Genting, for example, made use of handwritten typography as one of its brand positioning techniques.
+While many brands use readily available typography, Resorts World Genting, for example, used handwritten typography as one of its brand positioning techniques.

 While the typography may be illegible to some, the typography’s unique appearance makes people instantly recognise the brand.